red-scale-dragon/docs/docs/about/index.md

 ## Why not just use PHP?

 PHP is a programming language written in C and C++.
-It provides a fine grained approch to build... well, anything!
+It provides a fine grained approach to build... well, anything!
 You can even package up your code inside of a single file that can be run on the command line, or even run scripts from the command line.
 You'll however, find yourself spending countless hours building things like security, template engines, a database ORM, and other things that work out of the box in a modern framework.

 ## If PHP relies on C and C++, why not use those?

 C++ got its name from being "one more than C".
 C++ is built in C, and it's a C framework.
 PHP takes C and C++ and adds an entire web toolkit to these general purpose programming languages.
 While you can compile PHP, it's meant as a scripting language.
 C and C++ are compiled into Assembler code, and then into binary.
-C can run on embedded devices, but C++ needs an SDK to run, and usually doesn't work so well with embeded devices.
-PHP usually isn't found on embeded devices for that reason either.
+C can run on embedded devices, but C++ needs an SDK to run, and usually doesn't work so well with embedded devices.
+PHP usually isn't found on embedded devices for that reason either.
 C++ just makes C object oriented.

 ## If C++ and C compile to Assembler, why not use Assembler?